Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 When you get this working you may see that it overlaps the status bar at the top or the 'notch' on newer iPhones.

-You can take this into account by adjusting padding an margin on the scrollview.
+You can take this into account by adjusting padding and margin on the ScrollView.
 This might prove problematic for the range of phones available.
 Luckily React Native Provides a `SafeAreaView` component that takes care of this for us!

 import `SafeAreaView`